Protein-Interactions/protein_interactions/practicals/tutorial_on_searching_IntAct.md

 Open the [IntAct homepage](http://www.ebi.ac.uk/intact) homepage in a web browser.
 Type in the Quick Search textbox ‘MEKK1’ and click on the Search button.

-**Q1: How many binary interactions can you find?**
+**Q1: How many interactions (entries) can you find?**

 Searching on a non-specific gene name will bring you up a mixed set of results.

+You can refine your search in one of the following ways:
+1. go back to the main page and submit a more specific query (e.g. either Q13233 or M3K1_HUMAN if you want to search for MEKK interactions in **Homo sapiens**);
+2. use the the Filters at the top of the output page (e.g. set to Homo sapiens both "Interactor Species" and "Interaction Host Organism"
-You can refine your search either by going back to the main page or by clicking on Advanced Search button in the menu bar at the top of the page, even if you will use it now for a simple search.
-Refine your search using either Q13233 or M3K1_HUMAN.
+3. go back to the main page and click on Advanced Search button in the menu bar at the top of the page.
+Notice that the advanced search is not yet supported in this new website (May 2022), you will therefore be redirected to the former IntAct website upon clicking on the search button.

-**Q2: How many binary interactions do you find by refining the search?**
+**Q2: How many interactions do you find by refining the search according to approaches 1 and 2?**

 Go to the detailed view of the MEKK1 (Q13233) / BRAF (P15056) interaction that has "Protein Kinase assay" as Interaction detection Method.

 **Q3: Which of these proteins acts as enzyme in this reaction?**

-**Q4: What is the stoichiometry?**

 #### Step2: Refining your search using the Advanced Search